Colt 45 (malt liquor): Related products

 In the early 1990s, Colt 45 makers experimented briefly with a mint-flavored derivative, marketed under the name Cool Colt.
 Available in limited quantities, it was largely met with puzzlement from loyal customers.
 Its slogan was "Taste the Cool."
 Apparently, it was designed to pair with menthol cigarettes.

 Another variety of Colt 45 introduced in the early 1990s was Colt 45 Silver.
 Like regular Colt 45, it was a malt based beer but had a lower alcohol concentration and was clear.
 The can was blue with silver horses running below the Colt 45 logo.
 The can also boasted it as a "Deluxe Malt Liquor".
 It was marketed as being a "sophisticated" brand of beer.

 A double malt version—titled Colt 45 Double Malt—was also produced; and in certain regions such as Montana, had 8.5% abv.
 Sold in only certain regions, the label was distinguishable by two horseshoes rather than the standard one.
 It was discontinued in the early 2000s.

 In 2011, Pabst Brewing introduced Blast by Colt 45.
 Snoop Dogg signed on to promote the beverage as Blast's "brand ambassador".
 The 12% ABV fruit-flavored malt beverage has been criticized for targeting underage drinkers.
 In order to comply with FDA regulations, Blast by Colt does not contain caffeine, taurine, or guarana.
 Some flavors of the drink included Fruit Punch, Strawberry-Lemonade, Raspberry-Watermelon, Grape, and Blueberry-Pomegranate.

+Beginning in 2026, Stroh Brewery Company began selling Colt 45-branded hard soda in Canada under the Colt 45 Kick trademark.